On Air Now

 8 March 2022, 13:01 | Updated: 8 March 2022, 16:37

 We could all do with a little more self-love!
 Let artists from Lizzo to Zara Larsson guide you with these empowering bops this International Women's Day...

 The most important relationship you're ever going to have is the one you have with yourself!
 So why not invest in a little more self-love with these confidence-inducing pop bops!

-Lizzo professed "I'mma marry me one day" in the love song dedicated to herself, leading by example when it comes to indulging in a little self-love.
+She passionately sings out the lyrics "I'mma marry me one day" in the love song dedicated to none other than herself!
+This star is leading by example when it comes to indulging in a little self-love.

 "'Cause I'm my own soulmate (Yeah, yeah).
 I know how to love me (Love me)"